Solas Marine-class fast interceptor boats: Description

 The Solas Marine interceptor boats are 16 m long boats with beam of 3.8 m and have draught of 0.8 m.
 They have deep–vee chine hull form with sharp water entry to ensure a soft ride in adverse sea states.
 The Vacuum infusion process have been used to build hull, which ensure significant strength gains, intrinsic to the technology.
 The vessels have excellent sea-keeping and dynamic stability capability at high speed in sea state 3 and is sea worthy up to sea state 4.
 The craft's model has been tested at Wolfson, UK.
 The upper deck canopy of each vessel is bullet proof and has air conditioned crew area to meet all crew comfort and safety measures.
 They are water-jet propelled with top speed of 45 kn and have endurance of 200 nmi at 12 kn.
 They are also fitted with night vision devices, communication equipment, automatic identification system (AIS) and radar, besides carrying a Long Range Acoustic Device (LRAD), a sonic weapon used for scaring pirates away.
 The vessels carry a crew of 4 and can carry a variety of armament from Heavy Machine Guns to Grenade Launchers.
 They are intended for intercepting suspicious boats for inspection and verification.

 Deployment

 Out of 80 boats, 31 are based in Western Naval Command, 16 in Southern Naval Command, 33 in Eastern Naval Command.
 They are in services with navy's Sagar Prahari Bal for guarding naval assets and strategic installations from seaborne threats, harbour defence (primarily, protection of vessels inside the harbour area), and patrolling the seafront with state marine police forces.
+Additional units have been placed at Androth in the Lakshadweep Islands.